Direct Costs Included in Proposal Budgets (see Direct and Indirect Costs for more information)

 Item 10: Subawards

 A subaward must be included in the proposal when a portion of the project is to be done at another institution.
 The total costs for a subaward (subrecipient direct costs and F&A [indirect] costs) are considered direct charges on the University of Chicago’s project.
-The subrecipient must provide a complete budget along with a work scope.
+The subrecipient must provide a complete budget along with a scope of work.
+The subrecipient must provide a detailed budget for cost reimbursable agreements (fringe rate, indirect costs, and inflation rates) and a milestone-based budget for fixed amount agreements.
+Fixed Amount Agreements are recommended for foreign subrecipients.
 The cover page including the sign off of the Principal Investigator/Project Director and the authorized institutional official at the subrecipient organization is also needed, as well as a copy of the subrecipient’s F&A agreement.

 Item 11: Animal Costs